theheking/intro-to-r/content/2_datatypes.md

 > -   Use the built-in RStudio help interface to search for more information on R functions.
 > -   Describe what a function is in R.
 > -   Inspect the content of vectors in R and describe their content with class and str.
+> -   Learn what errors and warnings are and how to approach them

 # Recap Variables